minhthai1995/FIT5149/README.md

 For the inference and testing part, you can open the "CNN_model_intererence" notebook, and click "Kernel -> Restart and Run All".
 It will take around 1h to preprocess and run, the output would be generated as a csv file.

-Note: If you want to save 2 hour on preprocessing data on your computer (which is heavy and might crash your computer if it not strong enough).
+Note: If you want to save 2 hour  preprocessing data on your computer (which is heavy and might crash your computer if it not strong enough).
 Preprocessed data can be downloaded here: https://drive.google.com/drive/folders/1eFRQ70vebFuOiMC7n1k_PU0uK5plU5qM?usp=sharing They should be placed in the preprocessed_data folder, and comment+uncomment the code like instructed inside the file

 ## Contribution
 If you want to make any contribution to our current work, pull requests are welcome.
 If you want any further discussion, you can send us an email via: mngu0072@student.monash.edu or dlee0059@student.monash.edu